 Secured Loan Example vs. Unsecured Loan

-- Interest Rates: Secured loans tend to have lower interest rates since they are less risky for lenders.
+- Interest Rates - Secured loans tend to have more attractive interest rates since there is no unsecured risk to the lender.

-Pros of Secured Loans
+Benefits of Secured Loans

-Cons of Secured Loans
+Cons of secured loans

 What Happens if You Default on a Secured Loan?